woocommerce/woocommerce/plugins/woocommerce-admin/CONTRIBUTING.md

 For many pull requests a changelog entry is required.
 We make use of the [Jetpack Changelogger tool](https://packagist.org/packages/automattic/jetpack-changelogger) to handle our changelogs.

-To create a changelog entry run `npm run changelogger -- add` and answer the questions.
+To create a changelog entry run `pnpm run changelogger -- add` and answer the questions.
 This will create a changelog entry in the [./changelogs](./changelogs) directory with the data you provided.
 Upon our next release this will be added to our [changelog.txt](./changelog.txt).

 In most cases you'll have to provide a changelog entry (the last question), be sure to add your PR number at the end, in the format below: